ethanmad/coo-mc/README.md

 The server for Coo is currently not ready yet.
 Tommy wants to have some YouTubers (such as [Robbaz](http://www.youtube.com/user/Robbaz)) play on the server, so this may be the easiest way.
 Plus, people who want to play wouldn't have to download anything.

 ### Installation
+Download the source by cloning or grabbing the latest [release](https://github.com/ethanmad/coo-mc/releases).

-Extract coo.zip to %appdata%/.minecraft/saves (on Windows) or ~/.minecraft/saves (on Linux/Mac), open Minecraft, and select Coo.
+Move the files (extract if you downloaded the zip or tar.gz) to `%appdata%/.minecraft/saves` (on Windows) or `~/.minecraft/saves` (on Linux/Mac), open Minecraft, and select Coo.